suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 37*

 **Interpretation of results – decision trees**
-Our results showed that model 10 has the lowest misclassification rate, however we see signs of overfitting as the target percentage of the validation data of 87.46% is more than 5% lower than training data percentage of 93%.
-Hence, we did not include this model for our final model comparison.
+My results showed that model 10 has the lowest misclassification rate, however there are signs of overfitting as the target percentage of the validation data of 87.46% is more than 5% lower than training data percentage of 93%.
+Hence, I did not include this model for the  final model comparison.

-Similar to our regression models, there are slight signs of overfitting for all other models but still acceptable as the difference in target percentage of true negative is within 5%.
+Similar to the  regression models, there are slight signs of overfitting for all other models but still acceptable as the difference in target percentage of true negative is within 5%.

-Excluding model 10, we observed that model 6 has the lowest misclassification rate of 13.55%, while model 11 has the best performance in terms True Negative outcome percentage of 93.93% and 94%, and observations of 7,902 and 5,932.
+Excluding model 10, I observed that model 6 has the lowest misclassification rate of 13.55%, while model 11 has the best performance in terms True Negative outcome percentage of 93.93% and 94%, and observations of 7,902 and 5,932.

 ## 4. Model comparison
 {{< img src="/posts/projects/05_predict/images/fig40.png" align="left" >}}
 *Figure 38*
 All the 11 models were compared using the model comparison node.
-We have selected misclassification rate for our Selection and Grid Selection Statistics as our model is an accuracy model.
+I have selected misclassification rate for the  Selection and Grid Selection Statistics as the model is an accuracy model.
-For the Selection Table, Test data was used as a comparison given that we seek to understand how well the selected model performs when applied to new data.
+For the Selection Table, Test data was used as a comparison given that I seek to understand how well the selected model performs when applied to new data.
 See figure 38 for changes made to the node property.

 ### 4.1 	Model comparison results and model selection
-In assessing our models, we looked at
+In assessing the models, I looked at
     a)	Misclassification rate – minimise.
     b)	Specificity - maximise.